dvdthr5/Computer-Systems-Review/README.md

 #### LRU

 Least Recently Used(LRU) says that when an item needs to be evicted, evict the item that was used least recently, or longest ago.
 This method is much more difficult and inefficient to implement.

+#### OPT

+The optimal eviction policy is to evict whichever item will be used the furthest in the future.
+Though optimal, this is impossible, as we cannot see or acurately predict the future.

 ### Time to Live